ζ Ursae Minoris (zeta Ursae Minoris)

 ζ Ursae Minoris is a variable main-sequence star in the constellation of Ursa Minor.

 ζ Ursae Minoris visual magnitude is 4.32.
-Because of its moderate brightness, ζ Ursae Minoris should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ζ Ursae Minoris should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ζ Ursae Minoris